yoongzbear/meterIMS/README.md

 3. Open Terminal on your device and enter the following commands to install dependencies for the file: pip install pandas pip install scikit-learn
+4. Download the sample file to view the format of the dataset before uploading.

 In case of any issues encountered while using the system, you may contact masturaalya02@gmail.com (Alya).
 Thank you!